Israel rolls out Pfizer covid pill, using digital health records to identify those most at risk

 The first shipment of a reported 20,000 courses of Paxlovid arrived at Israel’s Ben Gurion Airport last week, making the country one of the first to obtain a supply.

-Israeli Prime Minister Naftali Bennett personally lobbied Pfizer’s chief executive, Albert Bourla, to secure an early shipment of Paxlovid, according to Bennett’s spokesman Keren Hajioff, just as the previous prime minister Benjamin Netanyahu did to obtain Pfizer vaccines.
+Israeli Prime Minister Naftali Bennett personally lobbied Pfizer’s chief executive, Albert Bourla, to secure an early shipment of Paxlovid, according to Bennett’s spokesman Keren Hajioff, just as the previous prime minister Benjamin Netanyahu did to obtain the Pfizer vaccine.

 Pfizer would not comment on the specifics of its agreements with Israel.
 A spokesperson said Israel received Paxlovid early because the country was one of the first to give it regulatory clearance.